 Airbase commanders on both sides of the Iron Curtain breathed a collective sigh of relief as the sun rose in the eastern sky on the morning of 8 July, 1987.
-In NATO and Warsaw Pact air forces alike, the lessons of the Six Day War had been scrutinized incessantly ever since.
-The pre-emptive strike Israel launched against Egyptian airfields in the early morning hours of 5 June, 1967 destroyed over 300 combat aircraft and irreparably damaged its military infrastructure.
-The Egyptian Air Force was paralyzed and subsequently was unable to support Egypt’s ground forces in the fighting to come.
+In NATO and Warsaw Pact air forces alike, the lessons of the Six Day War were well known.
+The preemptive airstrikes Israel launched against Egyptian airfields in the early morning hours of the Six Day War destroyed over 300 combat aircraft, and irreparably damaged Egypt’s military infrastructure.
+The Egyptian Air Force was paralyzed and subsequently unable to support Egypt’s ground forces in the fighting to come.

 Since then, the possibility of a massive series of predawn airstrikes against airbases, Command and control sites, and radars became the nightmare scenario for air commanders around the world.
 NATO anticipated any future war to begin with a concentrated effort against its airfields and air defenses, while Warsaw Pact commanders expected NATO to begin counter air operations as soon as possible.

 After Israel destroyed the unprotected Egyptian Air Force, airbase protection became a priority.
 Hardened Aircraft Shelters soon became a standard feature of Western airbases, while the Soviet Union and its allies turned to a new generation of SAMs and self-propelled anti-aircraft weapons to effectively protect its air forces on the ground.
 Eventually, the Soviets did come around to the HAS concept, but nowhere near as fast as NATO did.
 On the eve of war HAS construction was still underway at almost every major Soviet airbase in East Germany and Czechoslovakia.